The Best Dubrovnik Itinerary: How to Spend Three Days in Dubrovnik

 There’s also a nude beach on Lokrum Island, if that’s your thing.
 Nude beaches are called FKK beaches in Croatia (it stands for Freikörperkultur, the German word for “free body culture” — love how Germans have words for everything!).
 Most of the time, they are a bit challenging to get to and don’t have a direct path.
 This beach is in the southeast corner of the island.

-For the love of God, do not take pictures on the nude beach, even of the scenery; if you’re kayaking around the beach, do not take pictures.
+For the love of God, do not take pictures on the nude beach, even of the scenery.
+If you’re kayaking around the beach, do not take pictures.
 Taking pictures anywhere near an FKK beach is a gross invasion of privacy.

 How much time do you need on Lokrum Island?
 A half day, and I’d recommend going in the morning.
 There is a restaurant on the island if you want to have lunch.
 There is no overnight accommodation on the island.